flatironinstitute/dendro-old/doc/host_compute_resource.md

 * Time: the maximum time to allow for a single job (impacts job scheduling) (e.g., `5:00:00` for 5 hours)
 * Other options: any other options to pass to the `srun` command (e.g., `--gpus=1`)

-Don't forget to restart your compute resource node after making changes to the web interface.
+Don't forget to reload the page after making changes to the web interface.

 ## Configuring apps to use AWS Batch